A Brief Account | Donald Judd and The Chinati Mountains

 - Chinati Foundation (a nonprofit organization that includes not only major installations and works of art by Judd, but also those of several of his colleagues).

-- Photograph of the Judd concrete work at Chinati Foundation is courtesy of Adobe Spark.
+- Photograph of the Judd concrete work at Chinati Foundation is courtesy of Adobe Creative Cloud.
 The Edge journal image was scanned by me.